 Medical Editor: John P. Cunha, DO, FACOEP

-Cetrotide (cetrorelix acetate) is used to prevent premature ovulation during controlled ovarian stimulation.
-It blocks the hormone (gonadotropin-releasing hormone-GnRH) that causes eggs to be released from the ovaries.
-Common side effects include nausea, headache, and pain/bruising/redness/swelling/itching at the injection site.
+Cetrotide (cetrorelix acetate) blocks the hormone (gonadotropin-releasing hormone-GnRH) that causes eggs to be released from the ovaries and is used to prevent premature ovulation during controlled ovarian stimulation.
+Common side effects include:

 Our Cetrotide (cetrorelix acetate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.